-Because springtails do no damage inside or around the home, insecticide applications are really not needed.
+Because springtails very rarely do damage inside or around the home, insecticide applications are really not needed.
 When springtails become obnoxiously abundant indoors, it usually indicates a moisture problem, perhaps leaking pipes, condensation, or overwatered house plants.
 Reducing the water to houseplants and changing surface mulching of potted plants usually helps.
 Do not use excessive mulch around foundation plantings.
 Hosing off hard outdoor surfaces water may give temporary suppression.
 Soapy water is toxic to springtails.
 Patience is a good control strategy that works about the same as most chemical treatments and without the expense or risk.

 - Springtails.
 Hahn, J. and S. Kells.
 2015.
 University of Minnesota Extension.
 Garden Insects.

 - Springtails, Household Pests.
 Waldvogel, M. and P. Alder.
 2018.
 NC State Extension Publications